 That said, contractor accountants’ fees typically cover the following services:

-- Registering your limited liability company.
+- Registering your company.
 These days, you can set up a limited company yourself quickly, easily, and cheaply online.
-But if your company will have an unusual structure — for example, you’d like your spouse to be a director or shareholder — or there are other particular circumstances surrounding your business, it’s worth getting expert help and advice
+But if your company has an unusual structure — for example, you’d like your spouse to be a director or shareholder — or there are other particular circumstances surrounding your business, it’s worth getting expert help and advice.

 - Preparing and filing your annual accounts

 - Dealing with other Companies’ House formalities, including filing your annual confirmation statement.
-There’s a £13 fee for filing this, which your contractor accountant might charge for separately, so don’t forget to ask
+There’s a £34 fee for filing this (post-May 2024), which your contractor accountant might charge separately, so don’t forget to ask.

 - Preparing and filing your Corporation Tax return